Owner/operator of Muscle Elements, Marni has has been a Registered Massage Therapist for over 19 years.

 “Keeping healthy and fit brought about my passion for health and wellness as it makes a person feel good and sharp.
 I am a naturally very caring and honest person, which helps me to provide the best care for my patients.”

 Crystal completed the Alberta College of Massage Therapy program.
 Since then, she has also studied dynamic cupping, pregnancy and post-natal massage, as well as Access Bars.
-She intends to complete an oncology massage program in March 2019 to help treat her clients that are going through cancer treatments.
+She completed an oncology massage program in March 2019 to help treat her clients that are going through cancer treatments.

 After meeting with Marni, the founder of Muscle Elements, and her team of health and wellness professionals, Crystal felt excited to join the team.
 She’s confident that she can grow and learn so much from Muscle Elements and her team of colleagues, offering her clients the best quality of care.